[ Lymph Notes home ] [ Click to read 'Ladies Always Wore Dresses' by Betty ]

 • Self-massage is performed at home to the best of the patient's ability.

-The term tourniquet effect describes any garment that blocks or slows lymph drainage.
+• The term tourniquet effect describes any garment that blocks, or slows, blood or lymph drainage.

 • Avoid a heavy prosthesis because it places pressure against the chest wall, but not where you want compression.
 It also drags on the bra straps.
 Wearing a light-weight prosthesis can ease this problem.
 The prosthesis shown be light in weight and flexible to suit the patient's needs for realistic appearance.